-Out of all the birth control methods, the Nexplanon device is statistically one of the most effective birth control methods.
-The Nexplanon is a soft plastic device measuring only a few centimeters, that can be placed on the inside of the arm to prevent unplanned pregnancies.
+The Nexplanon device is statistically one of the most effective birth control methods out of all the birth control methods.
+The Nexplanon is a soft plastic device measuring only a few centimeters that can be placed on the inside of the arm to prevent unplanned pregnancies.
 The Nexplanon has been around for several years, establishing its safety profile and benefit.